 Knee sleeves serve a variety of important and useful functions.
-Among other things they protect the knee from the threat of injury during weightlifting, promote proper form during exercise, improve circulation, relieve pain and enable older folks to retain their mobility.
-When you consider how simple, effective and affordable they are they’re really an incredible value.
+Among other things, they protect the knee from the threat of injury during weightlifting, promote proper form during exercise, improve circulation, relieve pain, and enable older folks to retain their mobility.
+When you consider how simple, effective, and affordable they are, they’re an incredible value.

 All of the knee sleeves on our list are high-quality products that have passed critical muster and perform as advertised.
 Use the information provided above to make sure you find the right knee sleeves to serve your particular purpose.